 If the input to the Relational Operator block is less than 200, its output is 1; otherwise, its output is 0.
 You must threshold your intensity image because the Label block expects binary input.
 Also, the objects it counts must be white.

 Use the Opening block to separate the spokes from the rim and from each other at the center of the wheel.
 Use the default parameters.

-a circular STREL object with a radius of 5 pixels.
-When working with
+creates a circular STREL object with a radius of 5 pixels.
+When working

 you want to keep.
 It often takes experimentation to find the neighborhood

 or STREL object that best suits your application.

 Use the Video Viewer1 block to view the opened image.
 Accept the default parameters.